The number of Vintage Paint coats depend on what you're painting, what you're painting it with, and your painting style.

 Vintage Paint is non-toxic.
 You can safely paint both inside and outside your home.

 Vintage Paint does have additives to help reduce brush marks, however here are some handy hints for getting a lovely finish.

 Yes, you can apply Vintage Paint with a paint roller, sponge pad or foam brush.
-We recommended a flocked roller.
+We recommended a flocked roller for most uses.